redbooth/jnotify/README.md

 Your binaries are now in <code>build/</code>.
 To clean, either <code>make clean</code>
 or just <code>rm -rf</code> the whole build folder and run the above command again.

+Note that at this time, we don't build the Java code; that should probably happen Soon™.